MohsenBlur/MKV-Cleaner/README.md

 ## Downloads

-A scheduled workflow checks every five minutes and uploads new bundles to the GitHub Releases section only when there have been changes.
-Download the archive for your platform and run the `mkv-cleaner` executable contained inside.
+New bundles are uploaded manually through a GitHub workflow whenever changes are ready.
+To build a new release, open the **Actions** tab on GitHub, select either **Package** or **Package Windows** and choose **Run workflow**.
+Download the archive for your platform from the Releases section and run the `mkv-cleaner` executable contained inside.

 ## Usage